iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 ## Conclusion

 The main takeaway is that the best network for a given dataset can be found exactly by solving a convex problem.
 The convex problem can describe every local minimum found by gradient descent in the non-convex setting.
 However, finding the global optima is impossible in practice, and approximations are still costly.
-There is no evident link between feature learning in the non-convex and the convex reformulation.
+While there is no evident link between feature learning in the non-convex and the convex reformulation, many settings allow for a direct equivalence and the whole convex toolkit for proofs.

-As we conclude, the tension between the computational demands of cutting-edge models and the necessity for interpretability becomes apparent.
-Unveiling the intricacies of training offers a glimpse into simpler, more transparent models, fostering adaptability and responsiveness in the evolving landscape of artificial intelligence.
-This duality of complexity and clarity underscores the ongoing quest for a more responsible and effective future in machine learning.
+The convex reformulation will probably hugely benefit from dedicated software as it has been the case for gradient descent in deep networks, and will offer a no-tuning alternative to costly stochastic gradient descent.

 Despite advancements in understanding the optimization landscape of neural networks, a significant gap persists in reconciling theory with practical challenges, notably because of early stopping.
 In real-world scenarios, networks often cease learning before reaching a local minimum.